Iraq and Afghanistan Service Grant (IASG)

 How to apply and eligibility

 To receive the Iraq and Afghanistan Service Grant (IASG) a student must have completed the Free Application for Federal Student Aid (FAFSA) and must have a calculated Expected Family Contribution (EFC) that is outside of Federal Pell Grant eligibility range.
-The maximum award of the IASG is equal to the maximum Federal Pell Grant that is available for the award year, adjusted for enrollment status.
+The maximum award of the IASG is equal to the maximum Federal Pell Grant that is available for the award year (minus a small federal mandated adjustment), adjusted for enrollment status.

 The federal government has established a lifetime limit of no more than 12 semesters (or its equivalent) for eligible students.